Sam Millar

 Work History

-Temple
+Temple (2022—)

-Cofounder & CTO (2022—)
+Co-founder & CTO

-Mixcloud
+Mixcloud (2017—2022)

-Senior Software Engineer (2017—2022)
+Software Engineer

 I delivered a range of projects, across a large spread of Mixcloud’s product, and managed various teams including backend, data, infrastructure/devops and reporting.

-• The launch of Mixcloud Select
+• The launch of Mixcloud Live & Mixcloud Select

 • The migration to Kubernetes infrastructure

-• Migration from Python 2 to Python 3
+• Migration from Python 2 to Python 3 as well as from Angular to React

 • Viewer to DJ tipping system